“Get Lucky” Shamrock and Pom Pom Garland

 - Tape or pins to secure garland

-- Pom pom makers (optional, if you are not using a pom pom maker use the supplies below to create your pom poms)
+- Pom Pom Makers (optional, if you are not using a pom pom maker use the supplies below to create your pom poms)

 - Cardboard– can use an old food box (ex: goldfish)